unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial15.md

 # Model fitting using MCMC - Fitting a shape model

-In this tutorial we show how the MCMC framework, which was introduced in the previous tutorial can be used for shape model fitting.
+In this tutorial we show how the MCMC framework, which was introduced in the previous tutorial, can be used for shape model fitting.

 We will illustrate it by computing a posterior of a shape model, given a set of corresponding landmark pairs.
-This is the same setup, as we have discussed in the tutorial about Gaussian process regression.
+This is the same setup that we have discussed in the tutorial about Gaussian process regression.
 The difference is, that here we will also allow for rotation and translation of the model.
 In this setting, it is not possible anymore to compute the posterior analytically.
-Rather, approximation methods, such as using Markov-chain monte carlo methods are our only hope.
+Rather, our only hope are approximation methods, such as using Markov-chain monte carlo methods.

 In this tutorial we show not only a working example, but also how to make it computationally efficient.
 Making the individual parts as efficient as possible is